goto/optimus/docs/docs/concepts/intervals-and-windows.md

 ```

 Notice the window configuration is specified under field `task.window`. **Important** note, the `version` field decides which
 version of window capability to be used.
-Currently available is window `version: 1` and window `version: 2`.
-Version 2 is recommended
+Currently available window version are `version: 1`, `version: 2` and `version: 3`.
+Version 3 is recommended
-to be used as verion 1 will soon be deprecated.
+to be used as version 1 will soon be deprecated.
 To know the difference between the two version, run the `playground` feature for window:

 ```bash
 optimus playground window